 Wal-Mart’s move is likely to give a lift to sales of Internet-ready televisions and disc players, which generally cost a few hundred dollars more than devices without such connections.
 These products allow people to watch movies and shows over the Internet, bypassing their traditional cable or satellite service.

-The deal could also allow Wal-Mart to one day sell a variety of other merchandise through people’s televisions via the Vudu service.
+The deal could also allow Wal-Mart to one day sell a variety of other merchandise through people’s televisions via the Vudu service.--

 Given Wal-Mart's scale and reach, this is potentially an important strategic move under convergence of industries.
 What's your assessment of this move--is Wal-Mart emulating Amazon?
 Does Wal-Mart have the competencies required to be a key player in the digital space?